Tony Shafrazi

-Tony Shafrazi (born May 8, 1943), is an American art dealer, gallery owner, and artist.
-He is the owner of the Shafrazi Art Gallery in New York City who deals artwork by artists such as Francis Bacon, Keith Haring, and David LaChapelle.
+Tony Shafrazi (born May 8, 1943) is an American art dealer, gallery owner, and artist.
+He is the owner of the Tony Shafrazi Gallery in New York City who deals in artwork by artists such as Francis Bacon, Keith Haring, and David LaChapelle.

 Early life and education

-Tony Shafrazian was born in Abadan, Iran to Iranian Armenian parents and raised Christian.
+Tony Shafrazian was born in Abadan, Iran, to Iranian Armenian parents and raised Christian.
 His parents divorced when he was two years old.
 At the age of 13, his father, an oil-company executive, and his stepmother took Shafrazi to England and left him to study there.
 He first went to a vicarage in Bilston, then to boarding school in Whittlebury, and later Hammersmith College of Art & Building.
 He attended the Royal College of Art from 1963 to 1967.
 While attending Royal College of Art, Shafrazi visited New York City in 1965, staying in a YMCA that was near Andy Warhol's Factory.
 On that trip, he met Roy Lichtenstein, Andy Warhol, and art dealer Leo Castelli.

 He moved to New York City in 1969, where he lectured at several universities, including the School of Visual Arts.

 Art work

 Shafrazi and Guernica

 On February 28, 1974, Shafrazi spray-painted Picasso's 1937 painting Guernica, which hung in the Museum of Modern Art, with the words "KILL LIES ALL" in foot-high letters.
-He deliberately wrote the confusing phrase, "KILL LIES ALL" instead of "ALL LIES KILL", as an allusion to James Joyce's novel, Finnegans Wake, so that it could be read from any direction.
+He deliberately wrote the confusing phrase, "KILL LIES ALL" instead of "ALL LIES KILL", as an allusion to James Joyce's 1939 novel, Finnegans Wake, so that it could be read from any direction.
 When a guard finally grabbed him, Shafrazi shouted, "Call the curator.
 I am an artist."

 The paint was easily removed as the painting was heavily varnished.
 It is believed that Shafrazi was protesting the announcement, the day before, of the release on bail of U.S. lieutenant William Calley.
 Calley, then under house arrest following his conviction, in 1971, for his part in the My Lai massacre in Vietnam, had petitioned for habeas corpus; he had initially been sentenced to life imprisonment.
 Although his appeal was overturned in June, he was finally released from U.S. Army custody later in the year after having received a limited pardon from Richard Nixon.

 Shafrazi was a member of the Art Workers' Coalition, which in 1970 had staged a protest at MoMA by unfurling a copy of the famous My Lai protest poster And babies in front of the Guernica painting, which itself depicts the tragedies of war and the suffering it inflicts upon innocent civilians.
 Shafrazi was later given five years' probation, without a trial.

 Art Basel 2012

-Shafrazi dedicated his booth at Art Basel 2012 to his own artwork and caused a stir.
+Shafrazi dedicated his booth at Art Basel 2012 to his own artwork.
 After nine hours, he added other artists to his booth.